shxrklol/tsunami/README.md

   very difficult to use.
 Here I will explain step-by-step on how to un-enroll your chromebook past ChromeOS version 112.
 </p>

+> [!NOTE]
+> This has already been documented @ https://blog.coolelectronics.me/breaking-cros-6/
+> It is probably way better to read it there than here.